chromindscan/chromind/README.md

  Chromia as a Transparent AI Database is a web server that logs all AI model interactions (OpenAI, Ollama, OpenRouter) onto Chromia's blockchain, creating a verifiable record of AI activities.
 Integration requires just 4 lines of code.

-To integrate it, simply run the server and update 4-lines of your OpenAI code.
+To integrate it, simply run the server and **update 4-lines of your OpenAI code**.
 It supports OpenAI, Ollama, OpenRouter (I've tested these so far!)
 ![](./demo.png)

 ## Documentation